-All of the ticket machines in the Council's car parks will accept payment by coins, or by credit/debit card.
+Whilst all of the ticket machines in the Council's car parks will accept payment by coins, the newer machines will also accept credit/debit card payments.
+The roll-out of these newer machines continues, but they are not yet available on all sites.

 Payment can also be made via mobile phone.
-Details of how to do so are displayed on the ticket machines and details of a transaction made in this way (vehicle registration number and parking time purchased) will be electronically forwarded directly to the CEOs patrolling those areas, so there is no requirement to display a ticket on the vehicle.
+Details of how to do so are displayed on signs adjacent to the ticket machines and details of a transaction made in this way (vehicle registration number and parking time purchased) will be electronically forwarded directly to the CEOs patrolling those areas, so there is no requirement to display a ticket on the vehicle.
 The service can provide the motorist with a reminder message near to the expiry of the time they have paid for and (unless the parking place is subject to a maximum period of stay restriction) enables motorists to pay to further extend their stay should they wish to, without having to return to the car park to do so.

-When using any of North Dorset District Council's car parks please be aware that;
+When using any of West Dorset District Council's car parks please be aware that;

 - Where marked parking bays are provided, vehicles are to be parked wholly within those bays.
-Pay and display/pay by phone charges apply in respect of each space wholly or partially occupied by a vehicle. - If it is indicated, either by surface markings and/or by signage, that a parking bay or an area within a car park is reserved for use either by specific users (permit holders only, disabled badge holders only, motorcycles only etc), or for specific purposes (loading only, pick-up and set-down only etc), then only the vehicles of those specified users, or those being actively used for the specified purpose, are permitted to park within those bays. - Parking on double yellow lines, on hatched areas, or in such a manner as to cause an inconvenience or obstruction to other car park users, including pedestrians, is not permitted (applies to all motorists, including disabled badge holders).
+Pay and display/pay by phone charges apply in respect of each space wholly or partially occupied by a vehicle. - If it is indicated, either by surface markings and/or by signage, that a parking bay or an area within a car park is reserved for use either by specific users (permit holders only, disabled badge holders only, motorcycles only etc), or for specific purposes (loading only, pick-up and set-down only etc), then only the vehicles of those specified users, or those being actively used for the specified purpose, are permitted to park within those bays.

-- If the car park's signage indicates that vehicles are subject to a maximum period of stay, then vehicles must not be left within the car park for longer than the stated period.
+- Parking on double yellow lines, on hatched areas, or in such a manner as to cause an inconvenience or obstruction to other car park users, including pedestrians, is not permitted (applies to all motorists, including disabled badge holders). - If the car park's signage indicates that vehicles are subject to a maximum period of stay, then vehicles must not be left within the car park for longer than the stated period.
 If a 'no return' period is also stated, vehicles which have left the car park must not return until the 'no return' period has expired (eg. 'Maximum stay 3 hours, no return within 3 hours'). - The car park signage will indicate the types of vehicle which are permitted to use the car park and those which are not.
 Only those types of vehicle which are shown as authorised on that signage are to be parked in those car parks.